SeaCrow-Books/documentation/Marketing/Pillar Approach/SeaCrow Blog - Cluster Structure.md

 > The current approach (March 2024) is to great a structure that focuses on ranking for as many sub-genres and tropes as possible.
 This means that the first phase will be to create the posts as shown.
 >
 > However, we will need to build about pillars and sub-pillars for the genre and sub-genre we are publishing books into.
 This means that once we have the basic structure, we will expand dark mafia into its own pillar or sub-pillar.
+>
+> We need to keep trope and genre seperate as pillars.

 - [ ] Pillar - [[Speculative Romance - An Essential Genre Guide]]
 	- [ ] Sub-pillar - [[Fantasy Romance - A Genre Deep Dive]]